-Written by João Ricardo Soares.
+By João Ricardo Soares.
 PSTU-Brazil.

-Although he defends the Pension Reform, the dissonant note of one of the Real Plan’s idealizers, with prestige amongst the ruling class, may indicate the it will not be easy for Guedes to implement the whole of his politics.
-However, the theory for these gentlemen is but justification for unloading the burden of the crisis and decadence of a subordinate capitalism on the shoulders of the working class in order to save their profits.
+Although he defends the Pension Reform, the dissonant note of one of the Real Plan’s idealizers, with prestige amongst the ruling class, may indicate that it will not be easy for Guedes to implement the whole of his politics.
+However, the theory for these gentlemen is but a justification for unloading the burden of the crisis and decadence of a subordinate capitalism on the shoulders of the working class in order to save their profits.

 Only the depth of of the capitalist crisis could lead a member of the neoliberal orthodoxy, an artificer of an economic plan which deepened the subordination and decadence of the country to feed financial parasites, to warn his class colleagues that maybe they are going too far.